Saluca/Hireloop/README.md

 # Hireloop

 A minimal job application tracker built with React, TypeScript, and Vite.
-Keep tabs on every role you've applied for — all stored locally in your browser, no account required.
+Keep tabs on every role you've applied for, all stored locally in your browser, no account required.

 ## Features